palmagrg/Part2ofSQLproject/README.md

 Run PaperReviewDriver java class which contains all the five methods as mentioned in the assignment

-getPaperAuthorDetailsByAuthorId - This uses a select query to retrieve the paper and author details.
+1)getPaperAuthorDetailsByAuthorId - This uses a select query to retrieve the paper and author details.

-getReviewDetails - This shows the reviews which are recommended as "The paper should be read"
+2)getReviewDetails - This shows the reviews which are recommended as "The paper should be read"

-getCountOfSubmittedPaper - This uses a select count(*) to give the count of Submitted paper.
+3)getCountOfSubmittedPaper - This uses a select count(*) to give the count of Submitted paper.

-createNewPaperAndAuthorSubmission - This inserts a new author and paper.
+4)createNewPaperAndAuthorSubmission - This inserts a new author and paper.

-deleteAuthor - It deletes the first author.
+5)deleteAuthor - It deletes the first author.